pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 918 Exploring The JVM Machine

+Today I build a basic API with Scala, I was have curious about this language, my first impresions are good Scala is a good programming language and the Fuctional Paradigm is interesting.

 ##### Day 917 Working With External API

 it is difficult, really difficult, and you need some time to learn due to the learning curve that